 SchoolBrains is a Student Information System (SIS) that offers an integrated suite of modules to maintain student and personnel data.
 It is a cloud-based solution targeted primarily at K-12 schools and provides access to information about schools, classrooms, students, teachers and assessments in a single dashboard.

-SchoolBrains offers a variety of features and tools that can be accessed using web services, including grade books and report cards, education plans, admissions, assessments and curriculum mapping.
-It also has a community portal that provides a channel for direct communication between teachers and parents/guardians.
+SchoolBrains offers features and tools that can be accessed using web services, including grade books and report cards, education plans, admissions, assessments and curriculum mapping.
+It has a community portal that provides a channel for direct communication between teachers and parents/guardians.

 SchoolBrains ensures compliance with federal and state regulatory laws and has reporting capabilities meeting the requirements of various states.

 Francis from MA Middle School Principal

 Specialty: K-12 public